Learning about your teen’s world is a process, the more time you give to understanding it, the better you’ll be able to communicate with them.

 Have you forgotten what it’s like to be a teen?
-Feel a little overwhelmed with today’s teen culture, including what’s happening on the Web?
+Feel a little overwhelmed with today’s teen culture, including what’s happening on the internet?
 Want to know more about the influences and pressures your teen faces?

 Dive into his or her world!

-- Attend a sporting, art, or other event at your child’s school.
+- Attend a sporting, art, or other events at your child’s school.
 Notice how your child interacts with his friends and pay close attention to how other teens his or her age act: what they talk about, what they wear, and how they behave in general.